vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-package-install.md

 The example shown in this document uses an HTTP endpoint [VMware Aria Operations for Logs](https://docs.vmware.com/en/VMware-vRealize-Log-Insight-Cloud/index.html) for forwarding logs from Tanzu Kubernetes clusters.

 A sample YAML file for configuring an http endpoint with Fluent Bit is provided as a reference here.
-For a full list of user-configurable values, see the official [Fluent Bit documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-fluentbit.html).
+For a full list of user-configurable values, see the [Fluent Bit documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-fluentbit.html).

 ```yaml